 And what is actually ISO3166?
 Without looking it up or remembering it, it is not possible to tell what this means.

-The method was therefore renamed to
+The method was therefore, renamed to

 getCountryDataFromNumeric(string $numeric): ?array

-and
+and another method

 isValidNumericCountryCode(string $numeric): bool